AI evaluation and governance for systems that act in the real world

 These ideas shift AI governance from static outputs to dynamic systems.
 The focus moves to configuration, trajectory and evaluation as active governance layers, where behaviour is shaped, responsibility is distributed, and accountability must be designed rather than assumed.

-Evaluation and governance of AI systems in practice
+Evaluation and governance of AI

 Effective AI governance depends on how systems are evaluated.
 What organisations choose to measure shapes what gets optimised, surfaced and treated as acceptable behaviour.